Burbano-Lab/rice-blast-variant-calling/1_Filtering_steps.md

 ## Extracting features

-To asceratin the features and the empirical distributions of the two datasets, different summary statistics from the filtered SNP datasets are extracted
+To ascertain the features and the empirical distributions of the two datasets, different summary statistics from the filtered SNP datasets are extracted

 ```bash
 # We capture all the features in the VCF